 Yet, I found myself laying on top of my bed one afternoon weirdly exhausted and stalled, while a French girl in a wheelchair got dressed with her assistant next to me, to continue her brave journey.
 I got a case of allergies like never before, or whatever it was, like the jetlag never stopped.
 I couldn't wing it.
 And the whole atmosphere in the city had definitely changed,

 When I came back home, I showed Mum my photos and talked about my trip but she didn't want to hear about it.
 Instead, I had to help her getting dressed before we drove to get a coffee and talk about her funeral.

 Nothing became what I wanted and hoped for.
-The university flunked my paper eventhough I had both outdone myself academically like never before and with regular meetings with an instructor.
+The university flunked my paper even though I had both outdone myself academically like never before, their outreach department for networking with businesses and internships had paid partly for my trip, and had regular meetings with an instructor, who later quit.

 Instead I went to Hawaii the year after to grieve, after my mother's funeral.